afrid18/afrid18.github.io/content/post/week1-at-GSoC/index.md

 DisableComments: false
 ---

 Hi :waving_hand:, Welcome back again, It has been a week since official start of coding period at Google Summer of Code.
 In this blog post, I am going to share my experience as a GSoC contributor at [@OpenSUSE](https://opensuse.org).
-Since past week I have been contributing to [rpmlint](https://github.com/rpm-software-management/rpmlint).
+OpenSUSE has been great to me, people in it are awesome, my mentor is awesome too, he has got my back everytime I am stuck.
+I am really thankful for having such mentor.
+Now, Since past week I have been contributing to [rpmlint](https://github.com/rpm-software-management/rpmlint).
 I will share my coding experience here in this blog post..

 ---